rodolfoocampo/la_zona/README.md

 Can we program them?
 Can we learn them?
 This is a journey to tackle those questions and here I will share my process.

-My medium term goal is creating a simple service to stream personalized generative beats and ambient music to help people focus better in whatever they choose to work on.
+My medium term goal is creating a simple service to stream personalized generative beats and ambient music to help people focus better in whatever they choose to work on and more easily get in *la zona*